15 Days Price Change

 The account details would be provided to you for the transfer of shares.
 We will notify you about the details needed for the trade beforehand.

-Once the transfer is complete, the payment would be transmitted to your account within 24 hours, depending on the holidays.
+Once the transfer is done, the payment would be transmitted to your account within 24 hours, depending on the holidays.

 As any IPO is going to be listed in the open market, multiple applications are submitted which decreases the allocation chances, but if you already purchased pre-IPO shares you can skip the allocation part and can expect huge returns from them.